billlima/simple-redmine-collapse/README.md

 OR

-- Insert code in application.js like
+- Insert code in application.js

 OR

-- Make your way
+- Make your way, it's simple